-Prior to the merger with Conquest Mining Limited ("Conquest") and the acquisition of the two assets from Newcrest Mining Limited ("Newcrest"), the Company established a Remuneration Advisory Committee comprising members from each of the Company, Conquest and Newcrest.
-This Committee was charged with the responsibility for making recommendations to the Board regarding the principles of remuneration to be applied to the Key Management Personnel ("KMP") of the Company, having regard to the ASX corporate governance principles and the remuneration practices of Australian mining companies of a comparable size to the Company.
+Prior to the merger with Conquest Mining Limited (Conquest) and the acquisition of the two assets from Newcrest Mining Limited (Newcrest), the Company established a Remuneration Advisory Committee comprising members from each of the Company, Conquest and Newcrest.
+This Committee was charged with the responsibility for making recommendations to the Board regarding the principles of remuneration to be applied to the Key Management Personnel (KMP) of the Company, having regard to the ASX corporate governance principles and the remuneration practices of Australian mining companies of a comparable size to the Company.

-The Remuneration Advisory Committee engaged an independent remuneration consultant, Mercer Australia, ("Mercer") to prepare a report to assist the Nomination and Remuneration Committee ("the Mercer Report"), amongst other items to determine the appropriate levels for Non-Executive Directors fees and KMP remuneration.
+The Remuneration Advisory Committee engaged an independent remuneration consultant, Mercer Australia, (Mercer) to prepare a report to assist the Nomination and Remuneration Committee (The Mercer Report), amongst other items to determine the appropriate levels for Non-Executive Directors fees and KMP remuneration.
 The Remuneration Advisory Committee was replaced by the Nomination and Remuneration Committee upon the formation of the Company in October 2011.
-The recommendations of the Mercer Report were adopted by the Board, having regard for the aggregate maximum Directors' fee pool limit, which is currently set at A\$750,000 for Non-Executive Directors and KMP.
+The recommendations of the Mercer Report were adopted by the Board, having regard for the aggregate maximum Directors' fee pool limit, which is currently set at A\$950,000 for Non-Executive Directors and KMP.
 This limit is set by shareholders at an Annual General Meeting.

-Non-Executive Directors of the Company are not entitled to participate in any equity plan of the Company and do not receive retirement benefits, other than statutory superannuation entitlements.
+Non-Executive Directors of the Company currently do not participate in any equity plan of the Company and do not receive retirement benefits, other than statutory superannuation entitlements.
+A resolution to approve the grant of share rights under the Non Executive Equity Plan to Non-Executive Directors in office from time to time is being put to shareholders at the Company's 2016 AGM being held on 24 November 2016.